hallorant/bigmit/coco2usb/README.md

 is __use one or the other__.
 Don't plug them both in at once!
 I ran this setup for several months.

-# Identifying compatible systems for the permanent CoCo 2 USB power modification
+# Identifying compatible systems for the permanent USB power modification

 Computers that should work are